-When you find yourself in need of medical assistance you are dependent on your doctors, nurses, therapists, hospitals and the medical community to help you.
-When the actions of these medical care providers falls below the appropriate standard of care, you need Wade Law to fight for your rights.
+When you find yourself in need of medical assistance you are dependent on your doctors, nurses, therapists, hospitals, and the medical community to help you.
+When the actions of these medical care providers fall below the appropriate standard of care, you need Wade Law to fight for your rights.

 Medical Malpractice laws are designed to protect doctors and hospitals.
 Proving medical malpractice is a difficult multi-step process.
 To succeed, Wade Law must prove:

-In Indiana the statute of limitations for medical malpractice claims dictates that no claim may be brought unless filed within two years from the date of the alleged malpractice except that a minor under the age of six has until his/her eight birthday.
+In Indiana, the statute of limitations for medical malpractice claims dictates that no claim may be brought unless filed within two years from the date of the alleged malpractice except that a minor under the age of six has until his/her eighth birthday.
 Some exceptions exist.